Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] No change is needed.
 - [ ] Only enterprises that are registered in Germany.
 - [ ] Only enterprises that purchase their azure licenses from a partner based in Germany.
-- [x] Any user or enterprise that requires its data to reside in Germany.
+- [x] This service has been discontinued.
+Azure Germany was retired in 2021.

 **[⬆ Back to Top](#table-of-contents)**